-- On a lined baking pan, pour the extra virgin olive oil and balsamic vinegar.
+- On a lined baking pan, drizzle the extra virgin olive oil and balsamic vinegar.

-- Place the Brussels face down into the oil/vinegar mixture, placing directly into the balsamic vinegar and then sliding it into its position on the pan.
+- Place the Brussels face down into the oil/vinegar mixture, directly into the balsamic vinegar and then sliding it across the pan.

 - Keep any leaves that fall off in the process on the pan and roast with the Brussels.

 - Sprinkle with sea salt and place them in the oven for 25-30 minutes.

 - While the Brussels are roasting, toast your pine nuts on the stovetop over medium heat, stirring and shaking the pan often.
 Set aside in a separate bowl.

 - When your Brussels are done roasting, place them in a large bowl.

 - Drizzle the agave nectar on them and toss with a large spoon.

 - Add the chopped sage, dried cranberries, pine nuts, and shaved parmesan, reserving some for garnish.